 Have you been blackberry picking?
 If so, this is a great way to use up some of those juicy blackberries.
 Of course you can use shop bought too.

-Easy peasy syn free slimming world summer vegetable soup.
+Easy peasy best ever summer vegetable soup recipe.
 Keep those hunger pangs at bay by having a bowl of this to hand.
 This is my go to snack when on slimming world.
-I tend to have a bowl of it at around 3 o’clock to avoid the post lunch munchies.
-The bonus is that the kids enjoy it too.
+The bonus is that the kids love it too.

 What can be better on a sunny day than a barbecue?!
 But don’t just stick to boring meat, try this barbecued Sea Bass recipe instead.
 It’s so easy to do and healthy too.